top of page

 As of 2018, over 3.8 million Syrians were under temporary protection of whom 1.8 million of them are children.
 The magnitude of the problem and a high number of Syrians in the country required establishing various social protection programmes.
 The Government of Turkey along with UNICEF and other partners have put a significant amount of effort as a response to this crisis.
 One of these actions is the Conditional Cash Transfer for Education (CCTE).
 This CCTE programme has cash and a protection component where families receive financial support for every child attending school.
 This study analysed the key aspects related to the access and effects of the programme for working children, including seasonal agricultural labour, ii) boys and girls, iii) children of different age groups (1-4th grade, 5-8th grade, 9-12th grade).
 The aim of the study was to understand the supply and demand-side bottlenecks that hinder these children’s access to CCTE programme and payments as well as Child Protection visits.
 To this end, 23 FGDs with children and their parents were conducted in three provinces, Istanbul, Gaziantep, and Adana in addition to 14 key informant interviews with programme implementers and MONE staff in these provinces.

-Help Age - ODI.png
+Help Age - ODI

 Myanmar Dry Zone Social Protection Project Endline Assessment